Introduction to Challenging a Gift and Transfer of Money Because of Elder Financial Abuse, Lack of Capacity and Undue Influence

 To be a valid gift and make a voluntary transfer of money in New Jersey, four elements must be found to exist:

-- A voluntary action is taken where actual (or symbolic) transfer of something of value is made.
+- A voluntary action is taken where actual (or symbolic) transfer of ownership to something of value is made.

 - There is an intention by the person making the gift or transfer to give a gift to another.